 In the United States, new drugs must go through a multi-phase clinical trial process in order to test a drug's usefulness, safety and effectiveness before it is made available to all patients.
 Drugs face many obstacles during this process and not all of them make it to the patient market.
 While this process can take anywhere from 5-15 years, fast-track and priority designations can speed up the process.

-Clinical Trial Process organization for hepatitis B. It established Hepatitis Delta Connect as a dedicated program in 2016 to provide information and support for those affected by hepatitis D.
+Clinical Trial Process

+The Hepatitis B Foundation is a national nonprofit research and disease advocacy organization for hepatitis B. It established Hepatitis Delta Connect as a dedicated program in 2016 to provide information and support for those affected by hepatitis D.